xxl4/me/source/_posts/rss/IT-security-2024-12-13.md

 **TfL cyber attack cost over £30m to date**

-The cyber attack on Transport for London (TfL) in August 2022 has cost the organisation over £30m to date, according to a new report.
+The cyber attack on Transport for London (TfL) in August 2022 has cost the organisation over £30m to date, according to a report by the Public Accounts Committee (PAC).

-The report, commissioned by TfL and carried out by independent auditors, found that the attack had a "significant" financial impact on the organisation, with costs including:

-* The cost of responding to the attack and restoring services
-* The cost of implementing new security measures
-* The cost of lost revenue due to disruption to services
+The PAC report, published on 14 February 2023, found that TfL was "not adequately prepared" for the attack and that its response was "inadequate".
+The report also criticised TfL for not having a clear plan in place to deal with a cyber attack and for failing to communicate effectively with the public during the incident.

+The cyber attack, which began on 11 August 2022, targeted TfL's IT systems and caused widespread disruption to the capital's transport network.
+TfL was forced to close down some of its services, including the London Underground and the DLR, and was forced to implement new security measures to protect its systems.

-The report also found that the attack had a "negative impact" on TfL's reputation and that the organisation had lost the trust of some customers.
+The PAC report found that TfL had failed to take a number of steps to prepare for a cyber attack, including:

+* Not having a clear plan in place to deal with a cyber attack
+* Not having a clear understanding of its risks from cyber attacks
+* Not having adequate security measures in place to protect its systems
+* Not having a clear communication strategy in place to deal with a cyber attack

+The PAC report also found that TfL's response to the attack was "inadequate" and that it "failed to communicate effectively with the public during the incident".
+The report said that TfL "did not provide clear and timely information to the public about the attack and its impact on services" and that "the information that was provided was often inaccurate or incomplete".

-TfL said that it was "determined to learn from the attack and improve its resilience to future cyber threats."
-The organisation has implemented a number of new security measures, including:
+The PAC report concluded that TfL "needs to take urgent action to improve its cyber security and to ensure that it is better prepared for a future cyber attack".
+The report recommended that TfL take a number of steps to improve its cyber security, including:

-* Introducing new multi-factor authentication systems
+* Developing a clear plan to deal with a cyber attack
-* Increasing the frequency of security audits
+* Conducting a full risk assessment of its cyber security risks
+* Implementing robust security measures to protect its systems
+* Developing a clear communication strategy to deal with a cyber attack

+TfL has said that it is "working hard" to improve its cyber security and that it is "committed to learning from the experience of the August 2022 cyber attack".
+TfL said that it has already taken a number of steps to improve its cyber security, including:

-* Investing in new cyber security software
+* Developing a new cyber security strategy

-TfL said that it was "confident" that the new measures would make its systems more resilient to future cyber attacks.

-The cyber attack on TfL was one of a number of high-profile cyber attacks on UK organisations in recent years.
-In May 2021, the NHS was hit by a ransomware attack that disrupted services for several days.
-In October 2021, the Royal Mail was hit by a cyber attack that disrupted its delivery services for several weeks.

-The UK government has said that it is committed to improving the UK's cyber security.
-In April 2022, the government published a new National Cyber Security Strategy, which sets out a plan to improve the UK's cyber security posture.

-The government has also announced a number of new measures to improve the UK's cyber security, including:

-* Investing £2.6bn in cyber security over the next five years
-* Establishing a new National Cyber Security Centre (NCSC)
+* Appointing a new Chief Information Security Officer
-* Introducing new regulations to improve the security of critical national infrastructure
+* Investing in new security measures

-The government said that these measures would help to make the UK a more resilient target for cyber attacks.
+* Developing a new training program for staff on cyber security

+TfL said that it is "confident" that it is "better prepared for a future cyber attack" and that it is "committed to providing a safe and secure transport network for the people of London".

 ## What are Common Criteria (CC) for Information Technology Security Evaluation?
 [Read more](https://www.techtarget.com/whatis/definition/Common-Criteria-CC-for-Information-Technology-Security-Evaluation)